Third Anglo-Maratha War: Anglo-Maratha relations

-Maratha-Hyderabad Relations
+Maratha-Hyderabad relations

 In 1762, Raghunathrao allied with the Nizam due to mutual distrust and differences with Madhavrao Peshwa.
 The Nizam marched towards Poona, but little did he know that Rughunathrao was going to betray him.
-In 1763, Madhavrao I along with Raghunathrao defeated Nizam at Battle of Rakshasbhuvan and signed a treaty with the Marathas.
+In 1763, Madhavrao I along with Raghunathrao defeated the Nizam at the Battle of Rakshasbhuvan and signed a treaty with the Marathas.
 In 1795, he was defeated by Madhavrao II's Marathas at the Battle of Kharda and was forced to cede Daulatabad, Aurangabad and Sholapur and pay an indemnity of Rs.
 30 million.
 A French general, Monsieur Raymond, served as his military leader, strategist and advisor.

-The Battle of Kharda took place in 1795 between Nizam and Maratha Confederacy, in which Nizam was badly defeated.
-Governor General John Shore followed the policy of non-intervention despite that Nizam was under his protection.
-So this led to the loss of trust with the British.
-This was the last battle fought together by all the Maratha chiefs under leadership of Bakshibahaddar Jivabadada Kerkar.
-Maratha forces consisted of cavalry, including gunners, bowmen, artillery and infantry.
-After several skirmishes Nizams infantry under Raymond launched an attack on the Marathas but Scindia forces under Jivabadada Kerkar defeated them and launched a counterattack which proved to be decisive.
+The Battle of Kharda took place in 1795 between the Nizam and the Maratha Confederacy, in which the Nizam was badly defeated.
+Governor General John Shore followed the policy of non-intervention despite the Nizam being under his protection which led to the loss of trust of the British.
+This was the last battle fought together by all the Maratha chiefs under leadership of Bakshibahadur Jivabadada Kerkar.
+The Maratha forces consisted of cavalry, including gunners, bowmen, artillery and infantry.
+After several skirmishes, the Nizams infantry under Raymond launched an attack on the Marathas but Scindia forces under Jivabadada Kerkar defeated them and launched a counterattack which proved to be decisive.
 The rest of the Hyderabad army fled to the fort of Kharda.
 The Nizam started negotiations and they were concluded in April 1795.

-The British East India Company
+British East India Company

 The British had travelled thousands of miles to arrive in India.
 They studied Indian geography and mastered local languages to deal with the Indians.
 At the time, they were technologically advanced, with superior equipment in several critical areas to that available locally.
 Chhabra hypothesizes that even if the British technical superiority were discounted, they would have won the war because of the discipline and organization in their ranks.
 After the First Anglo-Maratha war, Warren Hastings declared in 1783 that the peace established with the Marathas was on such a firm ground that it was not going to be shaken for years to come.

 The British believed that a new permanent approach was needed to establish and maintain continuous contact with the Peshwa's court in Pune.
 The British appointed Charles Malet, a senior merchant from Bombay, to be a permanent Resident at Pune because of his knowledge of the languages and customs of the region.